List of international trips made by prime ministers of the United Kingdom

-Incumbent British Prime Minister Keir Starmer and his wife Victoria Starmer boarding the plane for Starmer's first international prime ministerial trip, July 2024.
+Prime Minister Keir Starmer arrives in Denmark, October 2025.

 The following is a list of international prime ministerial trips made by prime ministers of the United Kingdom in chronological order since the start of Premiership of Gordon Brown in 2007.

 Summary

-As of 18 November 2025, the number of visits per country/territory where Prime Ministers have travelled since the start of Premiership of Gordon Brown in 2007 are:
+As of 22 September 2026, the number of visits per country/territory where Prime Ministers have travelled since the start of Premiership of Gordon Brown in 2007 are: